GladiatorX/NLP/README.md

 # Usage
 Accompanying data files and additional utility scripts have been left out.
-The goal is rather to demonstrate experience and achievement.
+The goal is rather to demonstrate experience and achievements.